Best Birthday Cake Recipe in UK

 The best birthday cake recipes are those that are simple to execute and consistently work well.
 So this post will be about the most perfectly simple, yet impressive birthday cake - a lovely light vanilla sponge layer cake, with beautifully buttery Swiss meringue butter cream and that glossy dark chocolate drip off-setting the sweetness that we love so much (to those few thinking "noooo not another chocolate drip cake!" - what are you like?!
 Why would you EVER say no to more chocolate?!)

 Ok, I will be upfront and say this is not as easy as flinging an all-in-one batter in the oven and producing a generally crowd-pleasing Victoria Sponge.
 Sometimes you need something with more of a wow-factor, more oomph, more pizzazz.
 And as good as a Victoria Sponge is, it’s not quite up to special birthdays or really impressing the guests.

-Catherine Frawley, my friendly food photographer friend and novice baker, tested the recipe (and also took all the lovely photos) and had this to say about it:
+Catherine Frawley, my friendly food photographer friend and novice baker, tested the cake recipe (and also took all the lovely photos) and had this to say about it:

 "Whilst I’m a pretty confident cook and baker, masking a cake competently (and not just saying it’s rustic) is something that needs some practice.
 And two non-negotiable tips from Reshmi are a turntable (not the musical variety!
 Affiliate link) and an angled palette knife.

 Holding the palette knife at a 45-degree angle and turning the cake on the table will take some getting used to but buttercream is forgiving and you can keep adding and taking away until you have a smooth even crumb coating.

-I followed Reshmi’s recipes exactly as stated and it turned out to be my most impressive bake ever."
+I followed Reshmi’s birthday cake recipes exactly as stated and it turned out to be my most impressive bake ever."

 Bookmark this and keep it in your arsenal of sturdy, fool-proof, impress-everybody recipes.